-Grid, and both PLS-CADD Code types.
-This tool speeds up MARS[®] by using temporary local disk space during export processing and is typically used when the 'Output Directory' is a network location.
+Grid, USGS Swath Separation Image, and both PLS-CADD Code types.
+This tool speeds up MARS® by using temporary local disk space during export processing and is typically used when the 'Output Directory' is a network location.
 There is no benefit to using it when the output is local.
 To use this option during export of one of the file types listed above, check the 'Use temporary local disk space to speed up processing' check box and designate a temporary folder found on one of the computer's local drives.
 The 'Temporary Folder' specified WILL NOT be the output folder used for the final export.
 The specified 'Temporary Folder' is simply a directory with free space which can be used to speed up the processing of raster-based exports.

-Once the user has specified a temporary folder, MARS[®] will verify that there is enough space in the temporary folder to use in processing and the results will be shown in green below the 'Temporary Folder' browse box.
+Once the user has specified a temporary folder, MARS® will verify that there is enough space in the temporary folder to use in processing and the results will be shown in green below the 'Temporary Folder' browse box.
 If the 'Required Space' amount is less than the 'Free Space' amount shown, the computer will use the local folder for processing.
 NOTE: Most versions of Windows restrict an application's output of files to the root directory of drives.
 It is strongly recommended that an actual folder be used for this option.

-🗱 MARS Export - Flightlin e Separation - JPEG 2000 - 🗆 🗙 Save Settings to File Load Settings from File Output Layout Filter s Options Grid Output Direc D:\TEMP Save to Local Option Use temporary local disk space to speed up processing Temporary Folder Browse Browse b.
+🕌 MARS Export - Flig htline Separatior - JPEG 2000 - □ × [ Save Settings to File Load Settings from File Output Layout Filters Options Grid Output to Local Option cal disk space to speed up processing Browse Browse b.
 Batch Process Tiles: